 Personalize the email

 Personalize your confirmation emails as often as possible.
-The process might be entirely automated, but there is no reason for your guests to feel that when reading your messages.
+The process might be entirely automated with restaurant automation systems, but there is no reason for your guests to feel that when reading your messages.
 Add information like their name, contact information, and booking specifics to give the email a personal feel while also giving guests the chance to correct any incorrect information.

 The time between when your guest makes their reservation and when they receive their confirmation email should be as minimal as possible.
 A confirmation email serves mainly to give your guest confidence that their booking has been registered and the sooner they get it the better.
 It also means that if there was a mistake made in the booking process, they can attempt to rectify it ASAP.
 If you are using a restaurant reservation system to send your confirmation emails, ensure that they are being sent to guests in a streamlined manner.